 In determining whether to award punitive damages and, if so, how much, the jury will consider:

-Unlike other some states (such as Nevada) there is no cap on punitive damages in a California personal injury case.
+Unlike some other states (such as Nevada) there is no cap on punitive damages in a California personal injury case.

 But the Due Process Clause of the Fourteenth Amendment prohibits the imposition of grossly excessive or arbitrary punishments.8